atlassian/github-for-jira/SUPPORT.md

 <h3>Q: I've added a .jira/config file to map my deployments but some of my deployment environments are showing up under 'Others' in my Jira issues.
 What's going on?</h3>

-**A:** There's a couple of things you need to check here:
+**A:** There's a few things you need to check here:
   1. Make sure any recent changes to your config file have been merged to your default branch in GitHub.
 When the app checks for a .jira/config file, it only checks the default branch.
 This means any mapping changes on feature branches won't be detected.
-  2. Double check your mapping.
-Let's saying I have the following in my deployment workflow:
+  2. Double check your mapping spelling and syntax.
+For example, you may have something like the following in your deployment workflow:

   ```
   deploy-to-production: